pierreforstmann/pglinks/README.md

 <br>
 <a href=https://www.sqlservercentral.com/articles/i-too-have-a-production-story-a-downtime-caused-by-postgres-transaction-id-wraparound-problem>Downtime Caused by the Postgres Transaction ID Wraparound Problem</a>

+<a href=https://dev.to/shinyakato_/5-postgresql-locking-behaviors-that-trip-people-up-4k7n>5 PostgreSQL locking behaviors that trip people up</a>

 ### PostgreSQL for the Oracle DBA by Kellyn Potvin
 <a href=https://dbakevlar.com/2025/06/oracle-dba-to-postgresql-install-and-architecture-part-i/>Part 1: Install and Architecture </a>
 <br>